smiosoft/assets/src/project-title/README.md

 #### Icon

-Use the `project-icon` frame layer as a guide to insert a project logo (`152px by 152px`).
+Use the `project-icon` frame layer as a guide to position a project icon (`152x152`).
+Ensure to remove/hide the `Fill` property afterwards.

 #### Local Styles

 Update the `Primary Border` local style to the primary/dominant colour from the project logo.
+This will update the stroke colour of the `diamond` shape layer.

 ![local-styles](../../docs/.assets/project-title/local-styles.png)